AWA Technology Services: 1980s

-AWA moved into TV broadcasting again in 1980, purchasing the Nine Network TV station QTQ-9 in Brisbane, Queensland.
+AWA moved into TV broadcasting again in 1980, purchasing the Nine Network TV station QTQ-9 in Brisbane.
 In 1985, it was sold to Alan Bond, as Bond began to assemble his ownership of the Nine Network.

 Through research done at the AWA Research Laboratories, AWA was an early entrant into the design and development of optical fibre technology in Australia.
 In 1984, AWA, in partnership with Corning of the US and Metal Manufactures Limited, established Optical Waveguides Australia Pty Ltd (OWA).
 AWA later sold its interest in OWA, which was eventually purchased fully by Corning to become Corning Noble Park, but closed in 2003.
 Also in 1984 AWA acquired Electrical Equipment Ltd, a major manufacturer of power transmission equipment.
 The AWA group had a combined staff of over 10,000.

 In 1987, AWA reported A$49 million in foreign exchange losses due to unauthorised trading in 1986 and 1987.
 Over the next decade, in what developed into a landmark case in Australia, there were legal proceedings against auditors for failing to identify the trading, as well as cross claims against the company's directors, the foreign exchange trader and the banks involved.

 As a result, later that year AWA radio stations 2GN Goulburn, 3BO Bendigo, 3MP Melbourne, 4CA Cairns, 4TO Townsville and 6KY Perth were purchased by Wesgo for A$40 million.

-In 1988, the company was renamed "AWA Limited", and in August sold its telephone manufacturing and related businesses to Exicom.
+In 1988, the company was renamed AWA Limited, and in August sold its telephone manufacturing and related businesses to Exicom.
 A year later, AWA Computer Support Services was established as an independent business unit.

 In the late 1980s, AWA established AWASCo Pty Ltd, a joint venture with Serco of the UK.
 The company provided facilities management services to federal and state agencies, and eventually Serco purchased AWA's share to form Serco Australia.